-Green peas.
-Was there ever a more humble vegetable?
-Trust the French to take this little green gem and make it a masterpiece in the classic Petit Pois a la Francaise.
-Or as I like to call them, Fancy French Peas.
+Trust the French to take the ever humble green pea and make it a masterpiece.
+Petit Pois a la Francaise, or r as I like to call them, Fancy French Peas.
 Please, don’t skimp on the butter.

-1. Blanch your salt pork: place salt pork, whole, into a small pot covered by COLD water.
+- Blanch your salt pork: place salt pork, whole, into a small pot covered by COLD water.
 Bring water to a boil then reduce to a simmer.
-A foamy scum will form on the top of the water, skim this off with a spoon as needed.
+A foamy scum will form on the top of the water, skim this off with a spoon as needed and discard.
 Simmer for about 7 minutes then remove salt pork from water, rinse it under cold water and allow to cool.
 When it’s cool enough to handle, cut into lardons (pieces approximately 1 centimeter square by 2 centimeters long).

-Gypsy Note: No salt pork?
+No salt pork?
 Fine.
-Use a good double smoked bacon sliced across the rasher to make a nice chunky piece, cook and drain it well.
-I won’t tell.
+Use a good, thick-cut smoked bacon.
+Slice bacon across the rasher to make a nice chunky piece about a 1/2 inch wide.
+No need to blanch, just add to onions in step two.
+Cook and drain fat as needed.
 It’ll be our little secret.